digital-wellbeing/platform-study-rr/README.md

 - preprocessing the data for analysis
 - data analysis for three outputs, structured to match our programmatic registered report.

-To reproduce the project in its entirety, run `quarto render --profile internal` (for lab members), or `quarto render --profile external` (for non-lab members).
+To reproduce the project in its entirety, run `quarto render` (for non-lab members).
 More details are provided below.

 Data files are saved as .csv.gz for space efficiency.
 These can either be unzipped and opened in a spreadsheet program, or read directly into R using `readr::read_csv()` or Python using `pandas.read_csv()`.

 ## Scripts

 The first script generates a series of 8 simulated data tables, overviewed in `codebook.xlsx`.
 Generating the simulated data is only possible by **internal** users, but the code is available in `0_generateSyntheticData.qmd`.
 The remaining scripts can be run by **external** users.

 These data tables are generated in the following scripts: